 This job is ridiculous.
-My work year consisted of watching two of the most memorable Carolina basketball games in program history, watching a different Tar Heel team to which I was lucky to grow very close win a national championship, having in-depth conversations with a wide range of Carolina players and coaches, and generally going to “work” with people I like and respect every single day.
+My work year consisted of watching two of the most memorable Carolina basketball games in program history, having in-depth conversations with a wide range of Carolina players and coaches, and generally going to “work” with people I like and respect every single day.

 So making a list of “favorites” from this past calendar year feels a little like stealing.
 Even the bad days (as you’ll see below) were only bad because we all get so invested in the Tar Heels–and more importantly, in the people who wear the Tar Heel uniforms.

 But some days stand out more than others.
 This is a list of some of my favorites from this past year.
 Hopefully some of your favorites are on here, too.

 Jan.
 29: A Good Day–The rush of the last month of the season had kind of made me forget how awesome this day–Roy Williams Day–was in Chapel Hill.
 It had a little bit of everything, including, of course, a rout of NC State.

 Feb.
 4: Mother of the Family–We lost too many Tar Heels in 2022, including Lennie Rosenbluth and Ademola Okulaja.
 I think they’d be OK, though, with spotlighting Linda Woods here, because she was an integral part of solidifying the Carolina family.
 Mrs. Woods was someone who never wanted to talk about herself, and it was nice to finally get to brag on her a little.

 Feb.
 18: Manek Finds Second Home–We haven’t had many Tar Heels like Brady Manek.
 Getting to know Manek and his family over the course of the 2021-22 season was one of the highlights of that campaign.
 And he never changed a bit, even as he became a Tar Heel fan favorite.